HieraMamba: Video Temporal Grounding via Hierarchical Anchor-Mamba Pooling: Experimental Setup

 \subsection{Evaluation Metric and Implementation Details}

 \paragraph{Evaluation Metric.} Following prior work~\cite{anne2017localizing, soldan2022mad, grauman2022ego4d}, we evaluate grounding performance using the standard \textbf{Recall $k$ at IoU=$\theta$} metric.
 This metric computes the percentage of queries for which at least one of the top-$k$ predicted moments has a temporal intersection-over-union (tIoU) with the ground-truth moment exceeding a threshold $\theta$.
 Following \cite{snag, lu2025decafnet, hannan2024rgnet, hou2022cone, feng2025OSGNet}, we report Recall $k$@$\theta$ at $k \in \{1, 5\}$ and $\theta \in \{0.3, 0.5\}$ for all datasets.
-Each query is paired with a single annotated ground-truth moment, and all predictions are evaluated against this reference.